Colombia

 Semantic Report

-On February the 8th, 2024, INVIMA enabled a web platform to facilitate reporting under the semantic standard for medical devices and IVDs, as mandated by the Resolution 1405 of 2022.
+On February 8, 2024, INVIMA enabled a web platform to facilitate reporting under the semantic standard for medical devices and IVDs, as mandated by the Resolution 1405 of 2022.
 This resolution outlines the attributes and coding standards for these products to be commercialized in the Colombian market, defining adoption and implementation procedures along with associated deadlines.

-Transitory Period
+Transitory Period (completed)

 Key stakeholders